FranciscoBrilhante/sunrisesunset/README.md

   RAILS_MASTER_KEY=0b30adb6f45042e69dbd3580b37f8531
 ```

+The application should now be available in the browser at http://localhost/
 > **_NOTE:_**  I had some issues with git adding CRLF line breaks to some scripts preventing the app from running.
 Make sure `/backend/bin/thrust`, `/backend/bin/ruby`, `/backend/bin/rake` and `/backend/bin/docker-entrypoint` end with LF.

 ## Running Locally